jh3nd3rs0n/jargyle/src/site/markdown/reference/client-properties.md

 **Description:**

-The port of the SOCKS server URI (default is 1080)
+The port of the SOCKS server URI

 **Value:** [Port](value-syntaxes.md#port)